jankal13/jankal13.github.io/RESUME.md

 Stuttgart, Germany | Hybrid
 *June 2024 - Present*

-+ Directed global cybersecurity operations, implementing application, endpoint and infrastructure security, achieving a 30% reduction in security incidents within 6 months.
++ Directed global cybersecurity operations, achieving a 30% reduction in security incidents within 6 months by implementing application, endpoint, and infrastructure security.
-+ Led a team of 7 external teammembers, managing a budget of 1.700.000 EUR.
++ Led a team of 7 external team members, managing a budget of 1.7 million EUR, and enhancing overall efficiency by 20% through interdisciplinary projects on cryptography, ICT & OT security, and cloud security.
-+ Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 50% across international locations.
++ Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 50% across international locations and ensuring 99.99% availability in emergency situations.
-+ Spearheaded a proprietary disaster recovery and backup system within the SOC with perpetuated access to critical systems such as SIEM, SOAR and IAM, resulting in 99.99% availability within emergency situations.
-+ Directed interdisciplinary projects on cryptography, ICT & OT security, and cloud security including topics such as CASB, NGFW, DLP, system hardening, creation of new security policies, improving overall efficiency by 20%.